Kishwar-Ayub/Assignment-5/README.md

 # Assignment-5

-my 2 of the #get requests are working on localhost but login(#post request) is not working, I tried alot but failed.
+my 2 of the #get requests are working on localhost but login(#post request) is not working, I tried alot but it didin't work out.